samtechie/minimal-personal-site/_posts/2017-02-26-how-convnets-work.md

 [![Fully Connected]({{ site.url }}/assets/convnets/fullyconnected3.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}

-Therefore when put this altogether a two dimensional array of pixels becomes a set of votes for a category.
+Therefore when we put this altogether a two dimensional array of pixels becomes a set of votes for a category.

 [![Fully Connected]({{ site.url }}/assets/convnets/cnn14.png){: .center-image }](https://brohrer.github.io/how_convolutional_neural_networks_work.html){:target="_blank"}

 While we have presented a good intuitive way of understanding CNNs a lot of details have been left out.
-Where do the magic numbers come from?or where did the features in the convolution layers come from?
+Where do the magic numbers come from? where did the features in the convolution layers come from?
 Where do the voting weights in the fully connected layers come from? etc.

 The answer is a trick called **Backpropagation**.
 You don't have to know any of them.
 They are learned by the Neural Network.